andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 {{< github-code-snippets df5c5373c1154f0c38a9472d3e996f10 >}}

 ### Select relevant records
-* Use only records of movies with at least 4 ratings
+* Use only records of movies with at least 4 ratings.
+This is to prevent skewed data.
-* Use only records of movies rentals since 2018-04-01
+* Use only records of movies rentals since 2018-04-01.
+This is simply to examine more recent data.

 We limit the query for this conditions below:
 {{< github-code-snippets 584d091ff0ef7a73121d0c2ae55e1a96 >}}